 FICO offers technical support and services ranging from self-help tools to direct assistance with a FICO technical support engineer.
 Support is available to all clients who have purchased a FICO product and have an active support or maintenance contract.
-You can find support contact information on the Product Support home page (www.fico.com/support).
+You can find support contact information and a link to the Customer Self Service Portal (online support) on the Product Support home page (www.fico.com/en/product-support).